drivelling-spinel/tartar/doc/bugs.md

   first shown for a second or so
 - When loading a game where player skin was changed from marine, player mobj sprite is retained, but player skin is set to marine
+- Map30 in Eviternity has some visual glitches (HOM) at the beginning and no music
+- Jumping in Jumpwad loaded as PWAD results in red screen fade sometimes